jsupratman13/ai_programming/pyfiles/README.md

+#Content
+* Folder contains specific type of AI
+* pygame folder contains graphical example

 #AI Summary
 Game AI are generally split into two types of AI:
 * Reaction Type
 * Deliberation Type

-##Reaction AI
+##Reactive AI
-Reaction type are AI that change its states in response to its environment.
+Reactive type are AI that change its states in response to its environment.

-###Example of reaction type AI
+###Types
 * FSM
 * HFSM
 * Behavior Tree

-###Application to reaction AI
-* Fighting Games
+###Applications
+Situation where robot or AI requires to respond to its environment.
+* AI in fighting games (one on one fight)
+* Robot respond and adapt to its surrounding

-##Deliberation AI
+##Non-reactive AI
-Deliberation type are AI that plan its states in accordance to its environment.
+Non-reactive type are AI that plan its states in accordance to its environment.

-###Example of deliberation AI
+###Types
 * GOAP
 * HTN Planner

-###Application to deliberation AI
-* Strategy Game
+###Applications
+* AI in strategy game (board game or advance NPC)
+* Robot given freedom to accomplish its task